Setup

 To install Git:

-• macOS users Choose the Binary Installer
+• macOS users: choose the Binary Installer

 GitHub

-Create an account by:
+Create an account:

 Git vs GitHub